Showing posts with label Watlington. Show all posts

 Photo available for reuse under this Creative Commons licence.

-Samuel Watlington (b. ~1660) married Anne Monke at All Saints' Church, Swallowfield, Berkshire, on 29 Dec 1687.
+Samuel Watlington (b. ~1660) married Anne Monke (bap.
+8 Dec 1672 at St Laurence, Reading), daughter of William and Ann Monke, at All Saints' Church, Swallowfield, Berkshire, on 29 Dec 1687.
 The church stands well away from the village, nestled in a corner of Swallowfield Park.
-What, if any, link Anne Monke may have had to that estate would be a subject for further research, but it is interesting to note its later links to the East India Company.
+What, if any, link Anne Monke may have had to that estate would be a subject for further research, but it's interesting to note its later links to the East India Company.
+The simple truth may be that they decided to marry out in Swallowfield, so that nobody would notice and object to the bride being merely 15 years old.

 Watlington House